Loading...

 How to consume Yogurt without glucose spikes

-Opt for plain or Greek yogurt instead of flavored varieties, as they often contain added sugars that can lead to spikes.
+Opt for plain yogurt instead of flavored varieties, as added sugars can significantly increase glucose levels.

-Pair your yogurt with a protein source such as a handful of nuts or a boiled egg.
-This can help stabilize your blood sugar levels.
+Pair your yogurt with a serving of whole-grain foods, such as a small portion of oats or quinoa, which can help balance blood sugar.

 healthspan-mbl